4wuyan/distributed-message-broadcast/README.md

 * Keep a record of the username secret pair in its local storage if the username is not known, or do nothing if the username is known already with the same secret.
   Then forward this message to its downstream servers.
-* Reply with a USER_CONFLICT message if the username is known already with a different secret.
+* Broadcast a USER_CONFLICT message if the username is known already with a different secret.
 Then delete the corresponding user info.

 ### USER_CONFLICT

-Sent from Server A to Server B when B sends A a NEW_USER message with a username known to A already with a different secret.
+Broadcast by a server when it receives a NEW_USER message which contains a username known in its local storage already with a different secret.

 Example:
 ```json